goodboyanush/goodboyanush.github.io/blogs/bugtriaging.md

 This is the goal of our research paper published in the  CoDS-COMAD 2019 "[DeepTriage: Exploring the Effectiveness of Deep Learning for Bug Triaging](https://arxiv.org/abs/1801.01275)".

-Please find the [poster here](../resources/DeepTriage.pdf), that we presented in AAAI-2018 conference.
+Please find the [poster here](../resources/DeepTriage.pdf), that we presented in CoDS-COMAD 2019 conference.
 Also, the data and the initial version of the code is available [here](http://bugtriage.mybluemix.net/).

 Please note that this feature is an initial proof of concept, and is not yet available as a system for open consumption.